arfanroky/Immigration-client/README.md

 - blogs section
 - when you clicked checkout button then you you should be login
 - couching section has
-- sing in and sing up page
+- sign in and sign up page

 ## Technology Used